Neural Physics: Using AI Libraries to Develop Physics-Based Solvers for Incompressible Computational Fluid Dynamics: Introduction

+Our primary contribution in this paper is the development of a CFD solver, written as a neural network, that solves the governing equations and is capable of predicting complex fluid dynamics.
+By formulating discretised PDEs as CNNs, the system can be solved with an accuracy matching that of conventional Fortran or \verb|C++| solvers.
+We are able to mimic a multigrid solver with a U-Net in order to solve incompressible flows.
+No training is required, as weights are determined by the chosen discretisation scheme.
+We refer to this approach as Neural Physics.

-This paper is the ﬁrst in a set of related papers~\citep{Phillips2023,Chen2023,Phillips2022,Chen2024,Li2024} on solving discretised systems with (untrained) neural networks.
-After benchmarking and validating the approach for single-phase flows in this paper, have extended the idea to model more complex physics, including neutron diffusion~\citep{Phillips2023} and multiphase flows~\citep{Chen2023}.
-To use higher-order finite element schemes, we have introduced a new finite element method which has the same stencil for every node~\citep{Phillips2022}.
-We are also developing the method to model flooding through the shallow water equations~\citep{Chen2024}.
-We have also incorporated this approach in a geoscientific inversion problem, which predicts a potential from a prior conductivity field, obtained from a generative AI model.
-Observations of potential are assimilated and improved estimates of the conductivity (and therefore the subsurface) are obtained~\citep{Li2024}.
-The assimilation process uses the backpropagation functions within the machine learning libraries applied to the forward model which is expressed as a neural network.
+This paper is the first in a set of related papers~\citep{Phillips2023,Chen2023,Phillips2022,Chen2024,Nadimy2025,Naderi2024,Li2024DGFEM,Li2024ERT,Huang2025} on the Neural Physics approach, that is, solving discretised systems with (untrained) neural networks.
+After benchmarking and validating the approach for single-phase flows in this paper, we have extended the idea to model more complex physics, including neutron diffusion~\citep{Phillips2023} and multiphase flows~\citep{Chen2023}.
+To use higher-order finite element schemes, we have introduced a new finite element method which has the same stencil for every node and is therefore amenable to representation by convolutional layers~\citep{Phillips2022}.
+We have also applied the method to discretisations of the 2D shallow water equations to model flooding~\citep{Chen2024,Nadimy2025} and the Discrete Element Method to model particle systems~\cite{Naderi2024}.
+All these examples use structured grids, however we have extended the work to unstructured meshes using space-filling curves and graph neural networks~\cite{Li2024DGFEM}.
+Benefitting from the automatic differentiability of neural-network discretisations, we have also used this approach to solve inverse problems, including characterising the subsurface with electrical resistivity tomography~\citep{Li2024ERT} and estimating parameters for land-surface models~\citep{Huang2025}.

 The structure of the remaining paper is as follows.
-The methods involved in expressed discretised systems of PDEs as neural networks, and solving these systems also with neural networks is explained in Section~2.
-Results are presented in Section~3 and a discussion follows in Section~4.
+The methods involved in expressed discretised systems of PDEs as neural networks, and solving these systems also with neural networks is explained in Section~\ref{sec:methods}.
+Results are presented in Section~\ref{sec:results}, a discussion follows in Section~\ref{sec:discussion} and concluding remarks are given in Section~\ref{sec:conclusion}.